Skip to main contentSkip to main navigationSkip to footer content

 You can read our guide if you want to discover how to earn a BSN degree and qualify for advancing your education to the MSN level.

-Getting an MSN Online or On-Campus
+Getting an MSN Online vs. On-Campus

 There are two different formats in which you can pursue an MSN degree and obtain your accreditation: